Fatimid architecture: Other Cairo mosques

 The Lulua Mosque, located in the southern cemetery of the Moqattam hills, was built in 1015–16 during the reign of the third Caliph al-Hakim.
 The mosque was built on a promontory of limestone and consisted originally of a three-storey tower-like structure built over a rectangular plan.
 It exhibited typical aspects of the Fatimid architectural style, with portals with slight protrusions, mihrabs and qibla walls, several domes, and columned porches with triple arches or keel-shaped arches.
 The mosque partially collapsed in 1919, but was later refurbished in 1998 by the Dawoodi Bohras.

 The Juyushi Mosque (discussed below in its role as a mashhad) was built by Badr al-Jamali, the "Amir al Juyush" (Commander of Forces) of the Fatimids.
-The mosque was completed in 1085 under the patronage of the then Caliph and Imam Ma'ad al-Mustansir Billah.
+The mosque was completed in 1085 under the patronage of the then Caliph and Imam al-Mustansir.
 It was built on an end of the Moqattam hills which would ensure a view of the Cairo city.

 The Mosque of al-Salih Tala'i, located south of Bab Zuweila, was commissioned by the vizier Tala'i ibn Ruzzik in 1160 and is the last surviving major Fatimid monument to be built.
 The mosque, raised on a platform above the original level of the street, has a familiar hypostyle form inside but features an exterior portico on its front entrance – a feature which was unique in Cairo before the Ottoman period.
 It was originally intended to act as a new shrine to hold the head of Husayn ibn Ali, but the relic was never transferred and instead remained at the al-Hussein Mosque near the palaces.